soumyasj/Prompt2LVideos/README.md

 ![task image](images/intro_motivation_img.png)

 Welcome to the Prompt2LVideos repository!
-This cutting-edge toolkit is designed to enhance the understanding and retrieval of long-form videos in educational and news domains by leveraging advanced techniques in Optical Character Recognition (OCR) and Automatic Speech Recognition (ASR).
-This repository provides the tools and code necessary to extract meaningful insights from videos using state-of-the-art technologies and large language models (LLMs).
+This repository is designed to enhance the understanding and retrieval of long-form videos in educational and news domains by leveraging advanced techniques in Optical Character Recognition (OCR) and Automatic Speech Recognition (ASR).
+This repository provides the link to the dataset and code necessary to extract meaningful insights from videos using existing methods.

 ## Table of Contents